angelajholden/a11ymistakes/README.md

 # A11y Mistakes

-## The six most common accessibility mistakes and how to fix them
+## The six most common accessibility mistakes and how to avoid them

 In 2019 and 2020, WebAIM surveyed the homepages for the top 1,000,000 websites and compiled a list of the six most common accessibility mistakes.
 This guide will illustrate what they are and how to fix them.